OutSystems/docs-product/src/setup/network-requirements.md

 [Experience Builder](https://experiencebuilder.outsystems.com/) must be able to connect to the environment where you want Experience Builder to publish apps.
 Ensure that the front ends of that environment accept inbound connections from the **Source** address.

-Alternatively, ensure that the front ends of the environment used with Workflow Builder accepts connections from the IP addresses in the **Notes**.
+Alternatively, ensure that the front ends of the environment used with Experience Builder accepts connections from the IP addresses in the **Notes**.
 These IP addresses are subject to change.

 Source|Destination|Port|Protocol|Notes
 ---|---|---|---|---